 The StairMaster Gauntlet StepMill will enable you to get fit quickly or take your athleticism to new heights.
 Using the science behind real stair climbing, it provides all of its benefits without you having to climb an actual set of stairs and risk the stress doing so can place on your joints as you descend.

 Delivering a highly effective workout, with a StepMill you will be able to build lean muscle on your lower body and core, lose weight, decrease body fat all over and become very fit.
 And, you will be able to do this in less time than it would take using many other exercise machines.

-Though there’s no denying it’s expensive, in my opinion, its quality, longevity, range of programs and features and the health and fitness benefits it provides, makes it worth the extra money.
-If I had the room for one in my apartment, I’d buy a StepMill in a heart beat.
+Though there’s no denying it’s expensive, in my opinion, its quality, longevity, the range of programs and features and the health and fitness benefits it provides, makes it worth the extra money.
+If I had the room for one in my apartment, I’d buy a StepMill in a heartbeat.

 Not sure if the StairMaster is for you?
 Click this link to find out more about the StairMaster benefits.